sdether/josh.js/README.md

 ### history.js
 `history.js` implements a localStorage back command history storage that persists over page changes and reloads.
 It is used by the `shell.js` history command to list all executed commands, and by `readline.js` for up/down arrow and reverse search capabilities.

+### killring.js
+`killing.js` implements the kill and yank behavior as well as state tracking, i.e. multiple consecutive kills are combined as a single kill and killring rotation tracks the previous yank, so that the `readline.js` can remove the previous yank and replace it with the rotated text.

 ## Changelog